Focusedplumes/module3day6/README.md

 ## better to run a module than write code ourselves. so is std to see bunch of dependencies

-## tihs is an async calls application
+## this is an async calls application
 ## Best Practice to use single quotes for values!!
 In JSON files too.